 Tuberculosis (TB) is a disease that spreads through the air.
 It can cause serious health problems.
 TB is on the rise.
 To protect your health, get tested.

 Anyone can be exposed to TB.
-However, certain people are at higher risk for exposure, especially healthcare professionals, the homeless, and people coming from countries with high TB rates.
-People whose bodies are less able to fight off infections, such as the elderly and people with HIV and AIDS, are also more likely to get TB.
+But healthcare professionals, homeless people, and people coming from countries with high TB rates are more likely to be exposed to it.
+People such as elderly adults and people with HIV and AIDS are less able to fight off infections.
+They are also more likely to get TB.
 If you’re at risk for exposure, get tested regularly.

-The TB skin test tells you if the tuberculosis bacteria are in your body.
-Your healthcare professional places a small amount of solution under the skin with a needle to see if a reaction occurs.
+The TB skin test tells you if the TB bacteria are in your body.
+Your healthcare provider puts a small amount of solution under the skin with a needle to see if a reaction occurs.
 Keep in mind that although many people are infected with TB, very few develop TB disease.

 Negative results mean you likely don’t have the TB bacteria in your body.

 Positive results mean that you may have been infected with the TB bacteria.
 This doesn’t necessarily mean you have active TB disease.
-More tests, such as chest x-rays, are needed to find out if you have TB disease.
+You will need more tests, such as chest X-rays, to find out if you have TB disease.